jamesmh/PersonalBlog/source/_posts/linq-6x-faster-using-functional-optimization.md

 date: 2018-03-25 02:26:21
 ---

 _Note: This seems like a failed experiment / moot post 😂 .
 As some commenters have noted, the benchmarks are not performed properly.
-Any LINQ queries performanced are lazy evalutated and not actually fully executed in the tests._
+Any LINQ queries performed are not truly evalutated in the tests._

-_I had done this technique using stopwatch and on a different version of .NET Core way before writing this article and seemed to have come to the same conclusion as the article.
-I may or may not re-visit it someday.
-But for now, consider this a learning experience you may or may not want to read 😋.
+_Cnsider this a learning experience you may or may not want to read 😋.
 Hey - we all make mistakes!_

 <hr />